Elliptic flow of electrons from heavy-flavor hadron decays in Au+Au collisions at $\sqrt{s_{\rm NN}} = $ 200, 62.4, and 39 GeV: Introduction

 \section{Introduction}

-Experiments of ultrarelativistic heavy-ion collisions aim to create deconfined nuclear matter, a Quark-Gluon Plasma (QGP), and to study the QGP properties.
-Among the signatures of creation of a QGP is the number-of-constituent-quark scaling of elliptic flow of light and strange hadrons produced in the collisions, indicating partonic collectivity~\cite{v2:ncq:scalling}.
-Elliptic flow is defined as the second harmonic ($v_2$) in the Fourier expansion of the particle azimuthal anisotropic distribution with respect to the reaction plane, $\psiRP$~\cite{Voloshin:1994mz}:

-where $\phi$ and $p_T$ represent the azimuthal angle and the transverse momentum of the particle, respectively.
-The reaction plane contains the impact parameter and the beam momenta.
-In practice, the estimated reaction plane is called the event plane.

-Heavy quarks provide a unique probe of the QGP properties: because their masses are large compared with the thermal energy expected in heavy-ion collisions~\cite{Rapp:quarkoniumOverview:2008}, they are mainly produced in interactions with high momentum transfer, very early in the heavy-ion collisions, and they are expected to interact with the QGP differently than light and strange quarks~\cite{Dokshitzer:2001zm, Armesto:2003jh, Djordjevic:2005db}.
-Moreover, the heavy quark production is sensitive to the dynamics of the nuclear medium created in the collisions~\cite{HQ:thermalization}; measurements of their production and elliptic flow could be used to determine the fundamental properties of the QGP, such as transport coefficients (see, for instance, Ref.~\cite{HQ:transport} and references therein).

-Electrons from the semileptonic decays of heavy flavor mesons (also called non-photonic electrons, \HFE) represent well the directions of the mother D (B) mesons, especially when electron $p_T > 1.5 (3)$ GeV/$c$.
-Thus \HFE\ $v_2$ serves as a proxy for heavy quark $v_2$.
+Experiments of ultrarelativistic heavy-ion collisions aim to create deconfined strongly-interacting matter, a Quark-Gluon Plasma (QGP), and to study the QGP properties~\cite{STAR:white:paper,PHENIX:white:paper,PHOBOS:white:paper,BRAHMS:white:paper}.
+Heavy quarks (charm and bottom) provide a unique probe of the QGP properties~\cite{Andronic:2015wma,Averbeck:2013oga, Prino:2016cni}: because their masses are large compared with the thermal energy expected in heavy-ion collisions~\cite{Rapp:HF:review}, they are mainly produced in interactions with high momentum transfer, very early in the heavy-ion collisions and they are expected to interact with the QGP differently than light and strange quarks~\cite{Dokshitzer:2001zm, Armesto:2003jh, Djordjevic:2005db, WHDM:2005gt}.
+For example, the Djordjevic-Gyulassy-Levai-Vitev (DGLV)~\cite{WHDM:2005gt} theory successfully describes the observed light hadron quenching with gluon radiation alone, while additional collisional energy loss is required for charm and bottom quarks.
+Moreover, heavy quark production is sensitive to the dynamics of the nuclear medium created in the collisions~\cite{HQ:thermalization}; measurements of their production and elliptic flow $v_2$ could be used to determine the fundamental properties of the QGP, such as transport coefficients (see, for instance, Ref.~\cite{HQ:transport} and references therein).
+Electrons from the decays of heavy flavor hadrons (\HFE) represent well the directions of the parent D (B) mesons when the transverse momentum ($\pt$) of the electron is $p_T > 1.5 (3)$ \gevc~\cite{WenqinXu:PhD,WenqinXu:Panic2011}.
+Thus \HFE\ $v_2$ serves as a good proxy for heavy quark $v_2$, particularly at high transverse momenta.
+At lower $\pt$ \HFE\ still carries information about the parent meson $v_2$, even though it is diluted by the decay kinematics~\cite{Batsouli:2002qf}.

-In this paper, we present the STAR measurements of \HFE\ $v_2$ using the two- and four-particle correlations~\cite{Borghini:2000sa} ($\vn{2}$ and $\vn{4}$, respectively) and the event plane method ($\vn{EP}$)~\cite{Poskanzer:1998yz} in Au+Au collisions at $\sqrt{s_{\rm NN}} = $ 200 GeV at the Relativistic Heavy Ion Collider (RHIC).
-These approaches have different sensitivities to elliptic flow fluctuations and to particle correlations not related to $\psiRP$, so called non-flow.
-Jets and resonance decays are considered to be the most important sources of these non-flow correlations.